0xapriori/Modular/README.md

 # Modular

-Modular blockchain research.
+- This repository provides resources used while researching the origins of modular blockchains -- rollups, data availability layers, and a few other things.

-This repository will provide a home for resources used while researching modular blockchains inclusive of rollups, data availability layers, and a few other things.
-The linked materials include content from some of the earliest discussion of these ideas on research forums, to more recent write-ups about these ideas.
-In this deep-dive it was important to take a holistic view of the *modular* space.
-In particular, we wanted to understand how Modular fits in the context of scalability zeitgeist tracing its roots.
-This exploration provided a rich context for us to understand the current state of the scaling discourse.
+- The linked materials includes content from some of the earliest discussion of these ideas on research forums as well more recent write-ups about these ideas.

 ## Rollups
 - [A rollup-centric ethereum roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698)